mbreed-author/mbreed-author.github.io/_posts/2021-12-31-Evelyn-Dick.md

 PS: Your earliest job was in a stables?

-To read on, click the button below.
+*To read on, click the button below:*

 [*Dame Evelyn Dick: an interview*: full story](/assets/files/EvelynDick.pdf){:.btn .center}{:target="_blank"}